 Is Boolean search still relevant with AI recruiting tools?

-Boolean remains a foundational skill, but AI is rapidly supplementing it.
+Boolean search for recruiters remains a foundational skill, but AI is rapidly supplementing it.
 SHRM reports that 43% of organizations now use AI for HR tasks, up from 26% the previous year.
-AI sourcing tools handle semantic matching and multi-source aggregation that Boolean can't - like searching 850M+ profiles with natural language instead of structured operators.
+AI sourcing tools handle semantic matching and multi-source aggregation that Boolean can’t - like searching 850M+ profiles with natural language instead of structured operators.
 Most recruiters benefit from knowing both.

 How do I search for candidates on GitHub using Boolean?